-Figures 2-16 and 2-17 show existing and proposed bicycle and pedestrian facilities within the project area.
+Figures 2-16 and 2-17 show existing bicycle proposed pedestrian facilities within the project area.
 Existing sidewalk facilities within the study area are concentrated in Fuguay-Varina and along the commercial corridor in Lillington.
-Existing greenways and trails near the study area located in Fuguay-Varina and in Lillington at the Harnett County Cape Fear Shiner Park and at Raven Rock State Park just outside of the study area.
+Existing greenways and trails near the study area located in Fuquay-Varina and in Lillington at the Harnett County Cape Fear Shiner Park and at Raven Rock State Park just outside of the study area.
 A state bike route bisects the study area and connects Cary to Angier.
 Several multi-use paths, greenways, and additional sidewalks have been proposed in the study area.